APPLICATION

 Coating system

-The spraying system must be positionned on top of the trays between filling and closing.
+The spraying system must be positioned between filling and closing on top of the trays.

 PRODUCT EVALUATION